Seattle Public Schools

 Seattle Public Schools is committed to providing nutritious meals to all students.
 However, we expect all families and students to fulfill their obligation to pay for meals prior to purchase.
 Any outstanding debt on a student’s meal account will be pursued by the district.

-Learn more about the SPS student meal debt policy and payment expectations
+Learn more about the SPS student meal charge policy and payment expectations

 Food Allergies and Special Diet Requests